 The Disorder Is Not Degenerative

 Unlike other conditions, autism does not get worse over time.
-If treated regularly, persons with autism will actually get better at expressing themselves and maintaining a daily routine.
+If treated regularly, people with autism will actually get better at expressing themselves and maintaining a daily routine.

 Those with autism might not always be able to express how they are feeling, research shows that they are very empathetic to those who are around them.